-Harry M. Dorfman
+Hon.
+Harry M. Dorfman, JD

-Course: Criminal Law, Advanced Criminal Law
+Course: Criminal Law

 J.D., John F. Kennedy University, School of Law, 1996; MLIS, San Jose State University; B.A., University of California, Berkeley.
 Currently, Branch Librarian, Contra Costa County Law Library and Alameda County Law Library.
 Formerly, Law Library Director & Adjunct Professor at John F. Kennedy University, School of Law 2005-2010; Reference Librarian, Golden Gate University, School of Law 2002-2005.

-Michael J. Fox
+Michael J. Fox, JD

 Course: Professional Responsibility

-J.D., Northeastern University School of Law, 1977; A.B., University of California, Santa Cruz, with Honors.
-Disciplinary prosecutor, Office of Trial Counsel, State Bar of California, 1981-1983; attorney, Long & Levit, 1983-1988, Morrison & Foerster, 1988-1992 and Lieff, Cabraser, Heimann & Bernstein, 1992-1993; Judge Pro Tem, Marin County Superior Court, 1987; Probation Monitor Referee, State Bar of California, 1993-1994; lecturer.
-Adjunct Professor, Golden Gate University School of Law, 1993-1994.
+A.B., University of California, Santa Cruz, 1973, with Honors.
+J.D., Northeastern University School of Law, 1977.
+Admitted to practice before California State and Federal Courts, 1978.
+Law Clerk to the Honorable William T. Sweigert, U.S. District Court, San Francisco, 1977-1979.
+Disciplinary prosecutor with Office of Trial Counsel, State Bar of California, 1981-1983.
+Practiced law with Long & Levit, 1983-1988, Morrison & Foerster, 1988-1992 and Lieff, Cabraser, Heimann & Bernstein, 1992-1993; Judge Pro Tem, Marin County Superior Court, 1987; Probation Monitor Referee, State Bar of California, 1993-1994; lecturer, Sack-Erickson Bar Review, 1989-1990; Adjunct Faculty, Golden Gate University School of Law, 1993-1994.